awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 ## Step 3: Register a Run Command Task for the Maintenance Window to Update SSM Agent \(Console\)<a name="mw-walkthrough-console-register-task"></a>

-Use the following procedure to register a Run Command task for the Maintenance Window you created in Step 1\.
+Use the following procedure to register a Run Command task for the maintenance window you created in Step 1\.
 The Run Command task updates SSM Agent on the registered targets\.

-**To assign tasks to a Maintenance Window \(console\)**
+**To assign tasks to a maintenance window \(console\)**

-1. In the list of Maintenance Windows, choose the Maintenance Window you just created\.
+1. In the list of maintenance windows, choose the maintenance window you just created\.

 1. Choose **Actions**, and then choose **Register Run Command task**\.